Pay Secrecy

 These new rights empower workers to talk about their wages.
 That means you can’t get into trouble for talking about your pay or asking your workmates about theirs.

-New employment contracts and Enterprise Agreements made after 7 December 2022 are not allowed to contain pay secrecy clauses.
+New employment contracts and agreements made after this date are not allowed to contain pay secrecy clauses.

 Pay close attention if your contract or Agreement was made before 7 December 2022 (and it had a pay secrecy clause):